Eight Forest Lane

 • Make the buttercream: Using a hand mixer or a stand mixer with the paddle attachment fitted, beat dairy-free butter and vanilla for 1-2 minutes until creamy.

 • Add in half of the icing sugar and beat on medium until combined.
 Add in the cocoa powder and remaining icing sugar and continue to mix.
-As the mixture thickens, add in the Guinness or stout beer a tablespoon at a time until the frosting is light and creamy.

 • Once the cupcakes are cool, add the buttercream to a piping bag with your favourite tip and pipe swirls on top of each cupcake.